 As is often the case in a small town, Salisbury Center doesn't have a public transportation system that people use for their commute.

-The education level of Salisbury Center citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-19.49% of adults 25 and older in Salisbury Center have a college degree.
+In terms of college education, Salisbury Center is nearly on par with the US average for all cities of 21.84%: 19.35% of adults 25 and older in Salisbury Center have a bachelor's degree or advanced degree.

 The people who call Salisbury Center home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Salisbury Center residents report their race to be White.
-Important ancestries of people in Salisbury Center include English, German, Irish, French, and Eastern European.
+Important ancestries of people in Salisbury Center include Irish, German, English, Eastern European, and French.

 The most common language spoken in Salisbury Center is English.
 Other important languages spoken here include Spanish and Russian.